Towards Enhancing Time Series Contrastive Learning: A Dynamic Bad Pair Mining Approach: Conclusion

 \section{Conclusion}

 In this paper, we investigated the bad positive pair problem in time series contrastive learning.
 We theoretically and empirically analyzed how noisy positive pairs and faulty positive pairs impair the quality of time series representation learned from contrastive learning.
-We further proposed a Dynamic Bad Pair Mining algorithm (DBPM) to address this problem and verified its effectiveness in three real-world datasets.
+We further proposed a Dynamic Bad Pair Mining algorithm (DBPM) to address this problem and verified its effectiveness in four real-world datasets.
 In addition, we empirically demonstrated that DBPM can be easily integrated into state-of-the-art methods and consistently boost their performance.
 Moving forwards, there are two promising directions to improve DBPM.
 The first is to develop an automatic thresholds selection strategy with the help of decision-making methods ($e.g.$, Reinforcement Learning).
-Further, it is also desirable to develop a learnable weighting function.
+Further, we also plan to apply DBPM to more time series applications such as forecasting and anomaly detection.
 We believe that our methods pose a novel direction for developing better time series contrastive learning.